telerik/blazor-docs/components/grid/filter/overview.md

 The Grid filter state is stored in [CompositeFilterDescriptors](/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor).
 Use the following information if you want to [get or change the Grid filters programmatically]({%slug grid-state%}).

-Each CompositeFilterDescriptor includes a collection of FilterDescriptors, where all descriptors in the collection are applied with an AND or OR LogicalOperator.
+Each `CompositeFilterDescriptor` includes a collection of filter descriptors, where all descriptors in the collection are applied with an AND or OR logical operator.

 * [Filter Row]({%slug grid-filter-row%}) - Each `CompositeFilterDescriptor` targets a specific field.
 By default, one filter can be applied to a field using the Filter Row operator, with the filter value stored in the first FilterDescriptor instance for that field.